jbutler/lenderbot/README.md

 * `-t`, `--testFilters`: Test loan filters by applying them to all loans currently listed.

 ## Configuration
 Put the config files in your home dir under `~/.lenderbot/`.
 See config in `example_config` for examples.
+Alternatively place these whereever you want and pass the `--configDir` option.

 ### Account configuration
-There are five fields of interest in the account configuration json file (config.json):
+There are several fields of interest in the account configuration json file (config.json):
+* `name` - Human readable string to identify the account.
 * `iid` - This is your account number.
 Find it on the account summary page
 * `auth` - This is an authentication string used to communicate with LendingClub.
 You will need access to the API.
 Find this under "API Settings" on the "Settings" page.
 * `orderamnt` - This is the integer amount to invest in loans that pass your filters.
 Must be a multiple of $25.
 * `min_balance` - This is your desired minimum account balance. `lenderbot` will initiate a transfer when your available cash plus the sum of any pending transfers is less than this amount.
 Keep in mind that money transfers take 4 business days to complete.
 * `email` - Email address to send purchase notification to
+* `portfolio` - Format string to place loans into specific portfolios.
+Use any modifiers used in the `datetime` module.

 ### Filters
 This is where `lenderbot` kicks ass.
 It includes a parser which allows you to write arbitrarily complex filters using multiple loan keys and operators.
 The available loan keys are defined as part of the LendingClub API.
 You can find these on the developer section of their webpage.